UWDATA515/uwdata515.github.io/projects.md

 Projects will address a science or business question of interest.
 For example, a business question related to the bike sharing company Pronto might be "How should bicycles be allocated among stations?"
 An **analysis project** would seek data to answer this question directly.
 However, you may choose not to answer the question yourself.
 Rather, you might do a **tool project** that builds a tool to help others to answer the question.
 For example, one such tool might be a package that better organizes the Pronto data for analysis.
 Still another possibility is that you will build a system that teaches others the skills needed to do analysis, which we call an **instructional system project**.
 An example here would be a system that teaches about logistics for businesses in the sharing economy.
 Other types of projects are possible as well.

+## Project Schedule

+* Week 6: Project Proposals & team formation (presentations in class)
+* Week 7: Software & Use Case Design (exercise in class)
+* Week 8: Technology Reviews (presentations in class)
+* Week 9-10: Standups, project work, & consultations with instructors
+* Finals: Presentation (presentations)

 ## Project Workflow

 ### Step 1: Pick Your Data
-You should have two data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space).
+You should have **two** data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space).
 The data must be available immediately, without concerns about access rights for team members or the instructors.

 ### Step 2: Define the Problem
 Determine the type of project (e.g., analysis project) and the questions of interest.

 ### Step 3: Write the Functional Specification
 The functional specification details: